 The current Bishop Watterson service program began in 1984 with a request for students to help a young boy with physical disabilities.
-By 1996 Bishop Watterson worked with 36 organizations and in 2017 the number of agencies partnering with BWHS has grown to 97.
+By 1996 Bishop Watterson worked with 36 organizations and for the 2018-19 school year the number of agencies partnering with BWHS has grown to 92.

 In the Gospel, Jesus refers to himself as having come “not to be served, but to serve,” After having washed the Apostles’ feet, He commanded them to love as they have been loved, for Christian love is service to one another.
 The stories of Scripture and the lives of the saints throughout history provide ample evidence that the hallmark of a Catholic Christian is love for others lived out as service.
 In response to the Catholic Church’s call for a dynamic and living faith, Bishop Watterson High School attempts to provide for the religious education through its service programs.